thecopeeninja/invoice_to_payments/problem_statement.md

-# Problem Brief — Invoice ↔ Payment Matching (Interview)
+# Problem Brief — Invoice ↔ Payment Matching

 **Context.** You are implementing a core Treasury/AR reconciliation capability: matching inbound bank payments to outstanding customer invoices.
 Real data are messy: payment memos often omit the invoice id, amounts may include fees, dates drift by a few days, and customer names vary slightly.